rkeblitis/obsidian-rag/README.md

 ollama pull nomic-embed-text
 ollama pull llama3.2
 ```

-**Retrieve-then-generate** over your own Markdown: embeddings find relevant passages, a **local LLM** (via Ollama) turns them into a streamed answer with citations: the same idea as grounded assistants over private docs, just small and fully on your machine (no cloud APIs in the default setup).

 You can use **`query.ts`** for retrieval-only (ranked chunks, no LLM) when debugging; **`ask.ts`** is the full path including generation.